Ōfuna prisoner-of-war camp: Policy

-The interrogations were repeated every two weeks, but the interrogators compared notes to see if there were any discrepancies.
+The interrogations were repeated every two weeks, and the interrogators compared notes to see if there were any discrepancies.
 Refusing to answer questions, lying, disrespect to the interrogators, and a number of other infractions were punished by a beating with wooden clubs.
 Guards often beat prisoners or slapped them in the face for the slightest infraction or at times at random.
 Officers typically faced harsher treatment than enlisted ranks.
 Inmates also claimed that Ōfuna guards were often sadistic, enjoying the beating and clubbing of inmates.

 Inmates claimed that their scarce food rations were due to their Japanese and Red Cross rations being sold on the black market outside of camp.
 The inmates were forced to exercise every day.
 An inmate recalls, "We were dying, on about 500 calories a day".
 In 1948, the camp's notorious medical orderly, Sueharu Kitamura, was tried for causing the death of one prisoner and contributing to the deaths of three others; originally sentenced to hang, he later had his sentence reduced to thirty years of hard labor.

-However, despite the physical and verbal abuse, of the estimated one thousand prisoners who passed through during the war, only six prisoners died while incarcerated at the Ōfuna Camp.
+Despite the physical and verbal abuse, of the estimated one thousand prisoners who passed through during the war, only six prisoners died while incarcerated at the Ōfuna Camp.
 The remaining 126 American and nine British prisoners were liberated on 21 August 1945.
 The buildings of Ōfuna Camp were used as a kindergarten until they were pulled down in 1969.